PradhishaD/codecatalyst-learning/README.md

-This is my first gitshit
+This is my first git software and github command learning